Mount Aconcagua: Aconcagua Provincial Park (Argentina)

 Puente del Inca

-The abandoned railway station has been turned into a mountaineering museum (the "Museo del Andinista"), founded by a group of mountain climbers to display the cultural history of the area.
+The abandoned railway station has been turned into a mountaineering museum (the "Museo del Andinista"), founded by a group of mountain climbers to display the area's cultural history.
 The museum is open to the public during the summer.